Table of Contents

 No nutritional value

-Reduce or eliminate intake of all sugar products including cereal, granola and energy bars, fruit yogurt, and candy.
+Reduce or eliminate intake of all sugar products, including cereal, granola and energy bars, fruit yogurt, and candy.

 Avoid high-fructose corn syrup.

-Remove artificial sweeteners as they are more toxic than sugar.
+Remove artificial sweeteners, as they are more toxic than sugar.

 Fats and oils

-Good source of important fatty acids
+Good source of essential fatty acids

-Extra virgin olive oil is safe to use in it’s natural state on salads or in low heat applications.
+Extra virgin olive oil is safe to use in its natural state on salads or in low-heat applications.

-Coconut oil is better suited for high heat applications.
+Coconut oil is better suited for high-heat applications.

-Remove all vegetable oils such as margarine, canola oil and safflower oil as their production makes them pro-inflammatory.
+Remove all vegetable oils such as margarine, canola oil, and safflower oil as their production makes them pro-inflammatory.

 Antioxidant herbs and spices